eclipse-sumo/sumo/docs/web/docs/Libsumo.md

 - with traci every TraCIException will generate a message on stderr, Libsumo does not generate this message
 - libsumo by itself cannot be used to [connect multiple clients to the simulation](TraCI/Interfacing_TraCI_from_Python.md#controlling_the_same_simulation_from_multiple_clients) (though connecting normal TraCI clients to a libsumo instance is possible)
 - running parallel instances of libsumo requires the [multiprocessing module (in python)](https://docs.python.org/3/library/multiprocessing.html)

+To avoid the limituations with respect to GUI, multi-clients support, you can also use [libraci](Libtraci.md).
+This is a C++ traci client library which is fully API-compatible with libsumo.

 # Building it